Skip to content

 If your SMA is hard to manage, your parents/guardians may have already talked to your local emergency medical services about your needs and what equipment you use at home.
 Your GP may have helped set this up.

 If you do have a health emergency, you should be taken to the closest hospital.
-Wherever possible, the equipment you use at home should be used – even if this is in an ambulance that’s well equipped.
+Wherever possible, the equipment you use at home should be used – even if this is in an ambulance that is well equipped.

 Sometimes you may need to go to Accident and Emergency (A&E) Services at a local hospital.
 Frequently clinical staff there will not have come across SMA.
-Our Information Team has worked with clinical experts to produce an information sheet for you / your parents to give to the A&E team.
+Our Information Team has worked with clinical experts to produce an information sheet for you or your parents to give to the A&E team.
 It provides information that will assist them with their assessment of your needs.
-You /your parents can download this and have it ready on your phone or bookmark it – see this page.
+You or your parents can download this and have it ready on your phone or bookmark it:

-If your SMA is hard to manage, you may end up being transferred to your specialist hospital where they’re better able to look after you.
+If your SMA is hard to manage, you may be transferred to your specialist hospital where they are better able to look after you.

 Asking other people who have SMA how they manage their health and well being can be helpful.
 We have a number of virtual networks.
 You might want to join ChariSMA, the one for teenagers.